norulshahlam/spring-jwt2/README.md

 # Spring Security with JWT - Version 6 - Code refectoring

-There are many repeeated codes so let's refactor them!
+There are many repeated codes so let's refactor them!
 Also lets extract JWT variables into property variables for security